Is weed legal In Colorado?

 The Colorado Marijuana Legalization Amendment, also known as Amendment 64, was approved by voters on Nov.
 6, 2012.
 Amendment 64 legalized recreational cannabis for adults 21 and older, and established sales and cultivation taxes.
 It was codified into Colorado’s constitution as article XVIII, section 16.

-Medical cannabis has been legal in the Centennial State since 2000, when voters approved Initiative 20.
-It passed with 53.5% of the vote.
-Initiative 20 permitted medical marijuana and created an identification card system for patients and their caregivers.
+Medical cannabis has been legal in the Centennial State since 2000 when voters approved Initiative 20, which became Amendment 20 and was codified into Colorado’s constitution as article XVIII, section 14.
+It legalized medical marijuana and created an identification card system for patients and their caregivers.
+The medical and recreational laws were later combined into the Colorado Revised Statutes (CRS) Title 44, Article 10.